Anthony Eden: Foreign Affairs Minister, 1931–1935

 In August 1931, Eden held his first ministerial office as Under-Secretary for Foreign Affairs in Prime Minister Ramsay MacDonald's National Government.
 Initially, the office was held by Lord Reading (in the House of Lords), but Sir John Simon held the position from November 1931.

 Like many of his generation who had served in the First World War, Eden was strongly antiwar, and he strove to work through the League of Nations to preserve European peace.
-The government proposed measures superseding the postwar Versailles Treaty to allow Germany to rearm (albeit replacing its small professional army with a short-service militia) and to reduce French armaments.
+The government proposed measures superseding the post-war Versailles Treaty to allow Germany to rearm (albeit replacing its small professional army with a short-service militia) and to reduce French armaments.
 Winston Churchill criticised the policy sharply in the House of Commons on 23 March 1933, opposing "undue" French disarmament as this might require Britain to take action to enforce peace under the 1925 Locarno Treaty.
 Eden, replying for the government, dismissed Churchill's speech as exaggerated and unconstructive and commented that land disarmament had yet to make the same progress as naval disarmament at the Washington and London Treaties and arguing that French disarmament was needed to "secure for Europe that period of appeasement which is needed".
 Eden's speech was met with approval by the House of Commons.
 Neville Chamberlain commented shortly afterwards, "That young man is coming along rapidly; not only can he make a good speech but he has a good head and what advice he gives is listened to by the Cabinet".

 Eden later wrote that in the early 1930s, the word "appeasement" was still used in its correct sense (from the Oxford English Dictionary) of seeking to settle strife.
 Only later in the decade would it come to acquire a pejorative meaning of acceding to bullying demands.

-He was appointed Lord Privy Seal in December 1933, a position that was combined with the newly created office of Minister for League of Nations Affairs.
+He was appointed Lord Privy Seal in January 1934, a position that was combined with the newly created office of Minister for League of Nations Affairs.
 As Lord Privy Seal, Eden was sworn of the Privy Council in the 1934 Birthday Honours.